pcaston/OpenPeerPower.github.io/source/_docs/installation/freenas.markdown

 Make the `rc.d` script executable:

 {% highlight bash %}
-chmod +x /usr/local/etc/rc.d/homeassistant
+chmod +x /usr/local/etc/rc.d/openpeerpower
 {% endhighlight %}

 Configure the service to start on boot and start the Open Peer Power service:

 {% highlight bash %}
-sysrc homeassistant_enable="YES"
+sysrc openpeerpower_enable="YES"
-service homeassistant start
+service openpeerpower start
 {% endhighlight %}

 You can also restart the jail to ensure that Open Peer Power starts on boot.